-As of December 31, 2009, the Company had a federal income tax loss carryforward of approximately \$15,000,000, which begins expiring in 2019.
-The Company reduced its deferred tax valuation allowance in 2009 by \$24,469,000 due primarily to the expiration of the capital loss carryforward.
-Realization of the Company's carryforwards is dependent on future taxable income.
+As of December 31, 2010, the Company had a federal income tax loss carryforward of approximately \$13,000,000, which begins expiring in 2019.
+As of December 31, 2009, the Company reduced its deferred tax valuation allowance by \$24,469,000 due primarily to the expiration of the capital loss carryforward.
+Realization of the Company's carryforwards is dependent on future taxable income and capital gains.
+A portion of the Company's net operating loss carryforwards were utilized to offset taxable income generated in the year ended December 31, 2010.
 A valuation allowance has been recorded to reflect the tax effect of the net loss carryforwards not used to offset a portion of the deferred tax liability resulting from the Wilhelmina Transaction.
 Ownership changes, as defined in the Internal Revenue Code, may have limited the amount of net operating loss carryforwards that can be utilized annually to offset future taxable income.
 Subsequent ownership changes could further affect the limitation in future years.